What To Do When You Can’t Sleep: 21 Science-Backed Tips

 Try getting out of bed and moving to a new area of your home to do a relaxing activity like journaling, yoga, or reading.
 By the time you get back to bed, you’ll have the cold side of the pillow to look forward to.

-2. Keep the Room Cool, Dark, and Comfortable
+2. Keep the Room Cool

 To create a comfortable sleep environment, you’ll want to make sure your room is cool and dark at bedtime.
 Research has found that the optimal temperature for sleep is around 60 to 67 degrees Fahrenheit (15 to 19 degrees Celsius).

-3. Switch Up Your Sleeping Position
+5. Switch Up Your Sleeping Position

 While over 55% of people sleep on their sides and 38% sleep on their backs, only 7% of the population are stomach sleepers.
 While there’s no one-size-fits-all sleeping position, you can set yourself up for success by making sure you have the right type of pillow for your sleeping position.

-4. Sleep Solo
+6. Sleep Solo

-While it can be tempting to cuddle with your furry friend, a study from the Mayo Clinic showed that owners wake up more throughout the night when sleeping with their pets.
+While it can be tempting to cuddle with your furry friend, a sleep study from the Mayo Clinic showed that owners wake up more throughout the night when sleeping with their pets.
 Instead, try snuggling with your pet up until bedtime, then have them switch to their own dog bed so you can catch some peaceful Zs.

-5. Do Calming Yoga
+7. Do Calming Yoga

 If you’re tossing and turning, it may lead to feelings of restlessness.
 A great way to counteract this is by doing some calming yoga for sleep to reset your mind and calm your body.

-A recent study found that both resistance exercise and stretching before bed led to significant improvements in chronic insomnia patients — and doing yoga before bed doesn’t mean you need to be a human pretzel.
+A recent sleep study found that both resistance exercise and stretching before bed led to significant improvements in chronic insomnia patients — and doing yoga before bed doesn’t mean you need to be a human pretzel.
 A simple five-minute yoga session with low-intensity positions like child’s pose (Balasana) might just be the thing you need to relax and relieve tension so you can doze peacefully.

-6. Try Practicing Mindfulness
+8. Try Practicing Mindfulness & Meditation

 Mindfulness exercises can help you focus on muscle relaxation and push intruding thoughts from your mind when you can’t fall asleep.
 Practicing mindfulness has been found to have health benefits such as reducing anxiety, helping manage stress, and increasing your ability to relax.